blualg/m-ovito/doc/manual/installation.rst

 access to the graphics hardware (OpenGL direct rendering mode).
 If you simply run :command:`ovito` in an SSH terminal, you will likely get failure messages during program startup or just a black application window.

-It is possible to run OVITO on a remote machine through an SSH connection using a VirtualGL + VNC setup.
+It is possible to run OVITO on a remote machine through an SSH connection using a VirtualGL + VNC remote desktop setup.
 For further information, please see the `www.virtualgl.org <https://www.virtualgl.org/>`_ website.
 In this mode, OVITO will make use of the graphics hardware of the remote machine, which must be set up to allow running applications in a desktop environment.
-Please contact your local computing center staff to find out whether this kind of remote visualization mode is supported by the HPC cluster(s) you work on.
+Please contact your local computing center staff to find out whether this kind of remote visualization mode is supported by the HPC cluster you work on.

 .. _installation.python:

 Python module installation
 ==========================

-The **OVITO Pro** program packages ship with an :ref:`integrated Python interpreter <ovitos_interpreter>` (:command:`ovitos`) that gets installed alongside the desktop application, allowing you to execute Python scripts written for OVITO.
+The *OVITO Pro* program package includes an :ref:`integrated Python interpreter <ovitos_interpreter>` (:command:`ovitos`) that gets installed alongside with the application, allowing you to run Python code written for OVITO and install third-party modules from the `OVITO Extensions Directory <https://ovito-org.github.io/extensions-contrib-page/>`__ for example.
-Optionally, you can install the ``ovito`` Python module into an external Python interpreter on your system  (e.g. :program:`Anaconda` or the standard :program:`CPython` interpreter) in case you would like to make use of
-OVITO's functionality in script-based workflows.
+You can also install the standalone ``ovito`` Python module into an external Python interpreter on your system  (e.g. :program:`Anaconda` or the standard :program:`CPython` interpreter) in case you would like to make use of OVITO's functionality in script-based workflows.
 Please refer to :ref:`this section <pydoc:installation>` for further setup instructions.

 .. _installation.troubleshooting: